Drifting (motorsport): R/C drifting

 R/C drifting refers to the act of drifting with a radio-controlled car.
 R/C cars are equipped with special low-grip tires, usually made from PVC or ABS piping.
 Some manufacturers make radial drift tires that are made of actual rubber compounds.
 The car's setup is usually changed to allow it to drift more easily.
 R/C drifting is most successful on AWD R/C cars.
 However, RWD chassis drift cars offer the most realistic experience.
+In fact beginners will be more at ease with AWD chassis.
+The drift is easier to handle compared to the RWD chassis.
+With more experience, they turn to drive with RWD.
+However the RWD being more expensive, it is advised to start with AWD chassis.

+Many very good AWD cars with a robust chassis can be found for less than 50 US dollars, what makes this hobby affordable for all.

+The RWD chassis for more advanced driver could be found above 1,000 US dollars.

 Companies such as Overdose, Yokomo, MST, Tamiya, Team Associated, and Hobby Products International have made dedicated drift cars and supported the hobby.

 In the media

 Film and television

-One of the key sources responsible for the international spread of drifting is the Japanese manga and anime series Initial D, which features Takumi Fujiwara, a high school student who learns to drift on the Mt.
-Akina tōge (mountain pass) using a custom Toyota AE86.
+One of the key sources responsible for the international spread of drifting is the Japanese manga and anime series Initial D, which features Takumi Fujiwara, a high school student who learns to drift on the Mount Akina tōge (mountain pass) using a custom Toyota AE86.
 The series features a large number of Japanese performance vehicles, including the Mazda RX-7, the Nissan Skyline, the Toyota Supra, the Toyota MR-2, the Mazda MX-5 and many other vehicles.

 Hollywood embraced the drifting subculture in the film The Fast and the Furious: Tokyo Drift (2006).

-Paul Newman's character Doc Hudson, a 1951 Fabulous Hudson Hornet in Cars (2006), uses drifting techniques on a dirt track in the desert to demonstrate his skills to skeptical NASCAR rookie Lightning McQueen.
+Paul Newman's character Doc Hudson, a 1951 Hudson Hornet who is later revealed to be the Fabulous Hudson Hornet, teaches his drifting technique to rookie Piston Cup racer Lightning McQueen in the Pixar film Cars (2006).
+Hudson's technique is referred to as "right to go left" and is mainly performed on dirt.
+Lightning, as well as other characters such as Mater, would continue to use variations of the drifting technique throughout the franchise.

 The 2017 film Baby Driver features an extended drifting chase scene in which Ansel Elgort's eponymous character drives a Subaru WRX to evade the police after a bank robbery.

 The 2019 Netflix television series Hyperdrive is a reality competition show that focuses heavily on drifting, won by Diego Higa of Brazil.